susantiyuni/precursor-retrieval/README.md

 This repository contains the [`source code`](./src) and [`dataset`](./data) for:

-- Reproducing the proposed **SchemaPathRank** approach
+- Reproducing the proposed _SchemaPathRank_ approach
 - Running all baseline methods from the paper
-- Running the evaluations including significance testing
+- Computing evaluation metrics reported in the paper, including significance testing result
-- (Optionally) generating custom query–candidate pools using the knowledge graph
+- (Optionally) generating custom query–candidate pools using the constructed zbMATH knowledge graph

 ---